cgreali/lightweight-iot-client/README.md

 # Linux Lightweight IoT Client

-The Lightweight Client is for use within Devices that can interwork with Nokia product for Device Management.
+The Lightweight Client is for use within Devices that can interwork with Motive products for IoT Device Management.

 The Lightweight Client is for Linux.
 For the purposes of compatibility the use main commands below have been tested on Raspbian which is for the Raspberry Pi.